meaton/clarindk-md-updater/Readme.md

 - - -

 ###Commands

 **config** [set|get|clear] *{field} {value}*

-Part of flatiron-cli-config plugin for flatiron, enabled setting of config values in config.json.
-It is required to see escidoc_handle (auth), mongoose_auth (auth), targetUrl, and updaterHost/updaterPort (escidoc-md-updater service).
-Fullname and email are optional configuration values (currently unused).
+Part of [flatiron-cli-config plugin] (https://github.com/flatiron/cli-config), enabled setting of config values in config.json.
+It is required to set escidoc_handle (auth), mongoose_auth (auth), targetUrl, and updaterHost/updaterPort (escidoc-metadata-updater service).
+Fullname and email are optional configuration settings.

 **fetch** *{md-record-type} {CQL querystring}*

-Fetches a set of MD-records based on search CQL query.
-Alternatively, you can fetch MD-records for individual itemIDs using --no-cql param.
-Records are stored locally by session for review and modification.
-The CQL querystring can be obtained by a CQL page on clarin.dk and copy-to-clipboard button.
+Fetches a set of metadata records based on a search CQL query.
+Alternatively, you can fetch metadata records for individual repository items using the *--no-cql* param, by ID reference.
+Records are stored locally in the MongoDB database by session for review and offline modification.

 **show**

-Shows a table of all Query’s for a user’s session (by current escidoc_handle key in config).
+Shows a table of all Query’s for a user’s Session (by current *escidoc_handle* key in config).

 **inspect** *{query}*